angelus-x/apache-directory-listing/README.md

 ![Apache default page](screenshots/01-default-page.png)

 ### Directory Listing Exposure
 Navigating to the `/backups/` directory exposed its contents because directory listing is enabled in `/var/www/`.
-The `/backups/` folder contains lab files with fake credentials, while `/html/` shows the default Apache page.
-This demonstrates how default Apache settings can reveal files in subdirectories.
+The `/backups/` folder contains lab files with fake credentials.
+This demonstrates how default Apache configuration settings can reveal files in subdirectories.

 ![Directory listing](screenshots/02-directory-listing.png)

-**Note:** Apache’s default configuration enables directory listing.
-The vulnerability arises from the combination of default listing and sensitive files present in the web root.

 ### Configuration
 Directory indexing is controlled by the `Options Indexes` directive in Apache’s configuration.